Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 17 on 30 day CSS3 Course.
 Built a clock with the #JavaScript30 challenge.
 Continued reading "You don't know JavaScript".

 Thoughts: There is time to code in every day...

+Day 21: January 12, 2018

+Today's Progress: Completed day 18 on 30 day CSS3 Course.
+Finished day 3 with the #JavaScript30 challenge.
+Continued reading "You Don't Know JavaScript".

+Thoughts: Lots to learn...need to find a way to remember more...